 - Sprinkle ¼ teaspoon of granulated sugar over the coffee.
 This step adds a slight caramelization.

 - Press the coffee powder gently with the plunger (umbrella-shaped attachment).
-Do not press too hard otherwise the coffee powder with fall from the pores to the lower container.
+Do not press too hard; otherwise, the coffee powder falls from the pores to the lower container.

 Make The Filter Coffee